Blog Post

 As a hint, governance reviews look at the roles, responsibilities and communications between the three main forums within an employee organisation – the operating board, the trustees and the employees.

 IDT Tip: Review your governance framework occasionally, and be clear where roles, responsibilities and decision making rests … and communicate this with all employees.
 If you’re newly transitioned, go through this exercise and communicate it widely.
+If your EO is more mature, consider reviewing this occasionally to ensure it remains fit for purpose and is supporting, not hindering, the business.
 Consider incorporating it into your employee handbook and induction process.

 Conflicts in Governance